 Instead of reaching for calcium carbonate to relieve heartburn try a herbal alternative.
 Calcium carbonate can be very effective, however, calcium carbonate can lead to lower levels of hydrochloric acid.
-This can be effective for those with too much acid, but for those who’s sphincter is overly relaxed or who simply have little acid it will do a disservice.
+This can be effective for those with too much acid, but for those who’s sphincter is overly relaxed or who simply has little acid it will do a disservice.

-Marshmallow Root (Althaea officinalis)
+Marshmallow Root (Althaea Officinalis)

-Marshmallow’s roots and leaves are wonderful either as a tea or tincture to sooth that acid burn naturally.
+Marshmallow’s roots and leaves are wonderful either as a tea or tincture to soothe that acid burn naturally.
 However, the root is much more potent than the leaves.
 Marshmallow is very mucilaginous, making it great for coating both the esophagus, stomach and the intestines.
 The mucilaginous aspect of the herb is very soothing for mucous membrane irritation if one has ulcers of the stomach or the intestines it can be incredibly beneficial and healing.

 Papaya (Carica papaya)

-The whole papaya fruit, the flesh, seeds and leaves have a benefit for the digestive system.
+The whole papaya fruit, the flesh, seeds, and leaves have a benefit for the digestive system.
 Papaya seeds are beneficial against intestinal parasites especially those contracted in the tropics.
 Papaya leaves and papaya flesh and juice are beneficial for reducing and preventing heartburn.
 Not only will papaya aid in reducing acid reflux it will also help with digestive foods due to its enzyme content, known as protease.